tttapa/Control-Surface/doxygen/pages/MIDI.md

 ### Accessing the contents of the message {#midi_md-accessing-the-contents-of-the-message}

 The previous example simply printed “Channel message received” whenever it received a channel message.
-In most cases, this is not really that useful, so we can improve upon it by inspecting the contents of the messages.
+This is not really that useful, so in this section we'll improve upon it by inspecting the contents of the messages and extracting the different components such as the channel, note number, velocity, and so on.

 Have a look at the documentation for @ref ChannelMessage.
 You'll notice that the message contains four fields: